kcgis/website/README.md

-# website
+# Website
-Webiste files.
+Website files.
 404s, etc

+Put these into the website's directories.